austinrdu5/aops-poor-hw-emailer/README.md

 # aops-poor-hw-emailer
-Streamlit app to automate weekly Poor HW Emails
+Streamlit app to automate weekly Poor HW Emails for AoPS Academy at Carmel Valley.